-- 8. The school is opposed to all forms of prejudice which stand in the way of fulfilling the legal duties referred to in paragraphs 1-3: - prejudices around disability and special educational needs - prejudices around racism and xenophobia, including those that are directed towards religious groups and communities, for example anti-Semitism and Islamophobia, and those that are directed against Travellers, migrants, refugees and people seeking asylum. - prejudices reflecting sexism and homophobia, biphobia and transphobia - prejudice which may be the precursor to radicalisation and extremism - 11.
-There is clear guidance for teachers defining how prejudice-related incidents should be identified, assessed, recorded and dealt with.
-All staff, teaching and support, should view dealing with and resolving identity-based incidents as vital to the wellbeing of the school - 12.
-We take seriously the expectation that we will report regularly to the local authority about the numbers, types and seriousness of race-related incidents at our school and how they are dealt with.
+- 8. The school is opposed to all forms of prejudice which stand in the way of fulfilling the legal duties referred to in paragraphs 1-3: - prejudices around disability and special educational needs - prejudices around racism and xenophobia, including those that are directed towards religious groups and communities, for example anti-Semitism and Islamophobia, and those that are directed against Travellers, migrants, refugees and people seeking asylum - prejudices reflecting sexism and homophobia, biphobia and transphobia - 9.
+We take seriously our requirement to report regularly to the local authority about the numbers, types and seriousness of prejudice-related incidents at our school and how they are dealt with.